dbalucas/KB_dbalucas/docs/knowledgebase/SRE/sre.md

 ---
-tile: Site Reliability Engineer (SRE)
+title: Site Reliability Engineer (SRE)
 date: summery about SRE and all you need to know (imho)
 authors: [dblucas]
 description: >